wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-black.md

 **Movement:** average, climb average <br>
 **Morale:** brave <br>

-Dracopedes can climb on any surfaces, including upside down, with little difficulty.
-They cant see well but detects nearby movement.
+Dracopedes can climb on any surface, including upside down, with little difficulty.
+They can't see well but detects nearby movement.

 **Attacks (1/round)**

 <ins>Bite.</ins> The dracopede makes one melee attack (1D4) inflicting additional poison damage (1D4).
-If this damage would inflict wounds to the target, it falls asleep instead.
+If this damage would inflict Wounds to the target, it falls asleep instead.

 <ins>Defensive Curl.</ins> The dracopede curls into a ball.
 As long as it stays in this position, it cannot move or attack, nor be damaged by missile weapons and one-handed melee weapons.